Katha Upanishad: Reception

 Charles Johnston has called Katha Upanishad as one of the highest spiritual texts, with layers of metaphors embedded therein.
 To Johnston, the three nights and three boons in the first Valli of Katha Upanishad, for example, are among the text's many layers, with the three connoting the past, the present and the future.

 The Irish poet William Butler Yeats dedicated several essays and sonnets to themes in Katha Upanishad and related ancient Upanishads of India.
 George William Russell similarly esteemed the Katha and other Upanishads.
 The American poet Ralph Waldo Emerson held Katha Upanishad highly, and wrote several poems and essays paralleling the themes in it.

 The various themes contained in Katha Upanishad have been subject of many scholarly works.
 For example, Elizabeth Schiltz has compared "the parable of the chariot" in Katha Upanishad and Platonic dialogue "Phaedrus", noting the "remarkable similarities give rise to a great many tantalizing historical and literary questions", and adding the comment, "each provides an image of the self as the chariot, they each offer a complex moral psychology, and point toward an effective justification of the best life".
 Radhakrishnan notes that Katha Upanishad's discussion of "good versus pleasant" is evidence of ethical theories and philosophical longings of ancient human beings in India by 1st millennium BCE, much like those in Greek city states in Europe.

 In popular culture

 A verse in the Upanishad inspired the title and the epigraph of W. Somerset Maugham's 1944 novel The Razor's Edge, later adapted, twice, into films of the same title (see articles on 1946 and 1984 films).
 The epigraph reads, "The sharp edge of a razor is difficult to pass over; thus the wise say the path to Salvation is hard." taken from a verse in the Katha-Upanishad – 1.3.14.
 Maugham had visited India in 1938 and met Ramana Maharishi at his ashram in Tamil Nadu.

-Filmmaker Ashish Avikunthak made a film based on this Upanishad called “Katho Upanishad” which was first shown as a video installation at Gallery Chatterjee & Lal in Mumbai in 2012.
+Filmmaker Ashish Avikunthak made a film based on this Upanishad called "Katho Upanishad" which was first shown as a video installation at Gallery Chatterjee & Lal in Mumbai in 2012.

-Roger Zelazny included a quote from the Katha Upanishad as dialogue between two characters in his novel, Lord of Light.